Product information "Echinodorus Dschungelstar No. 3 - "Python" Sword"

 Amazonas Quartz sand for aquariums

-Amazonas-free quartz sand for your aquarium as a substrate, available in three different colours with a grain size of 0–1 mm.
+Lime-free Amazonas quartz sand for your aquarium, available as substrate for aquariums in three different colours with a grain size of 0-1 mm.

 Axolotl medium food from PetfactoryAxolotl medium food from Petfactory is a specially developed food for rearing adolescent axolotls up to adult age.